rafaelassumpcao/fullstack-doc-test/README.md

 ## Introduction

-Canary does risk analysis for public companies, and we process thousands of financial data daily.
+Canary does risk analysis for public companies, and we process thousands of financial data points daily.
-We need to show the information for our users in a readable and useful way!
+We need to show the information to our users in a readable and useful way!

 For this test, you're creating a document comparison tool.
 The user needs to be able to select between the companies: